JAMES DUSTIN MASSAGE

-If you verbally commit to at least one massage per calendar month, you can enjoy Membership pricing (per visit).
-There are no contracts to sign and you pay as you go.
+If you verbally commit to at least one massage once per calendar month, for 12 months, you can enjoy Membership pricing (per visit).
+There are no contracts to sign, and you pay as you go.
 You can receive an unlimited number of massages per month and even purchase gift certificates at Membership prices.

 SCHEDULE A MASSAGE

 Scheduling a session is simple, just fill out the form and submit online and I’ll follow up immediately with a confirmation.
 (Be sure to check your spam folder if you didn’t receive it.)
 My studio space is located in Atlanta, Georgia with easy access and parking for your convenience.
 Finally, please know my services are open to all interested in receiving professional, non-judgmental massage therapy, regardless of age, race, gender or sexual orientation.

 “When anyone asks me ‘where can I get a great massage?’, I always refer them to James.” – Bobby